stopfstedt/edit_ai_learning_pod_presentation/README.md

-## Second prompt
+## Second Attempt at AI Prompt

-- Codex (gpt5)
+- Codex (GPT-5)
-- one-shot prompt?
+- Zero-shot prompt

 ### Prompt

-n/a, but it included the stack trace.
+Same prompt used with Claude Code; No stack trace provided to the model.

 ### Output